 For YCM’s current students, be open-minded people and be thankful of what you’ve got.
 Mbak Putu once told me that luck is the combination of readiness and opportunity, so if you have them all in you, you’ll be a lucky person.

-I began learning at YCM in 2006.
+I joined at YCM in 2006.
 There were lots of things that I have received from YCM such as English, computing, and social skills.
 In 2010, I left YCM for a sponsored course at International Garment Training Centre (IGTC) in Bogor.
 Now I work at a garment company in Sukabumi, West Java.

 Before joining YCM, most of the time, I just went to school and stayed at home.
 Back then, I used to be a daydreamer.
 Right after I had been involved at YCM, I realized that I shouldn’t have daydreamed that much.
 From that moment, I started to think that all I had to do was to make my dreams come true.
-YCM has taught me to be a confident person.
+YCM has shared me to be a confident person.

 Someday, I want to be a businessman and undertake further education.
 I would just like to suggest the current students at YCM to be more communicative and confident, because with those two skills, you’ll have a successful future.

 We have compiled some information about our city, which may be useful if you are considering joining with us as a volunteer or a sponsor, but have never visited Bogor before.